ysuzuki19/remark-mermaid/README.md

 # @ysuzuki19/remark-mermaid

-mermaid plugin for mermaid in markdown.
+remark plugin for mermaid in markdown.

 # install